Here’s What Aftershave Actually Does to Your Face

 Do You Need to Use Aftershave?

-If you're prone to razor burn or have sensitive skin, using aftershave can help soothe your skin and prevent irritation.
-However, if you have oily skin, you may want to avoid using an alcohol-based aftershave as it can dry out your skin even more.
-Instead, opt for an alcohol-free aftershave or aftershave balm.
+If you're prone to razor burn, ingrown hairs, or have sensitive skin, applying aftershave can help soothe your skin and prevent irritation.
+However, if you have dry skin, you should avoid using an alcohol-based aftershave, as it can dry out your skin even more.
+Instead, opt for a gentle, gel-based moisturizer or an alcohol-free aftershave balm.

 Is Aftershave Bad For Your Skin?

-Aftershave can be bad for your skin if it contains harsh ingredients such as alcohol or if you use it excessively.
-Alcohol-based aftershaves can dry out your skin and cause dryness, flakiness, and irritation.
+Aftershave can damage your skin if it contains harsh ingredients like alcohol, especially if you use it every day.
+Alcohol-based aftershaves can strip away your skin’s natural oils, disrupt your skin barrier, and break down the collagen that keeps your skin firm and elastic.
 If you have dry skin, using an alcohol-based aftershave can make your condition worse.

 Stop Falling for Skincare Scams